 Credit granted for: criteria individually agreed by the tutor and the doctoral student

-After completed work, the tutor writes a short (1 page) report on the course, informing about the topic of tutoring, issues raised, the course and achieved results.
-It may also include a short opinion about the PhD student.
-The report should be sent to firstname.lastname@example.org in a text or pdf file.
+After completed work, the tutor completes a report on the course, informing about the topic of tutoring, issues raised, the course and achieved results.
 The report is the basis for the settlement of classes and will also be presented to the doctoral student’s evaluation committee.